isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 1. Click ok
     - Expected behavior: Dialog closes
 1. Use refresh button to refresh open folder
-    - Expected behavior: File exists in currently opened folder (not the one selected)
+    - Expected behavior: File exists in currently opened folder (does not replace file)
 1. Back in repository explorer, click the import file button
 1. Upload test file using browse button
 1. Add template
-1. Make an error in the metadata
+1. Make an error in the metadata (e.g., required field empty)
 1. Attempt to upload file
     - Expected behavior: File not uploaded, metadata component shows relevant errors if not already shown
 1. Add valid metadata